A character (male or female) possesses in-universe

 - El Chupacabra in Girly possesses legendary skills to please any woman (and practically every woman) he ever faces.
 The action itself is never shown, but the immediate aftermath, quite a lot.
 Generally the ladies are barely able to walk from all the fun their nerves had.

-- Zii is an enthusiastic bisexual seductress who gets a lot of practice; her psychological effects are intense.
-(One of her ex-lovers said that she made him feel like the most desirable person in the world.)
-Her abilities aren't actually supernatural, but, well, Amber went into porn to get reliable sex after sleeping with Zii.
+- Zii is an enthusiastic bisexual seductress who gets a lot of practice, and her psychological effects are intense (one of her ex-lovers said that she made him feel like the most desirable person in the world).
+Her abilities aren't actually supernatural, but sleeping with Amber in high school was enough to make her choose a porn career purely to get more sex.

 - DiDi, on the other hand, has virtually supernatural attractiveness, to the point that her male partners tend to suffer from premature ejaculation and experienced bisexual women can be quite intimidated by the idea of sex with her.
 But it doesn't seem like she's actually especially good at sex, technically speaking; she's never had to be, and she lacks the empathy that she really needs for the purpose.